 Details about the Sounds Write scheme, along with DfE Reports and testimonials can be found by clicking on the following link:

 There are four Key Stage Two members of staff trained in the ‘Sounds Write’ programme and will deliver specific Catch-Up phonics programmes in Key Stage Two.

 In order to ensure that children have a variety of texts available for both their reading level and areas of interest, we invest heavily in books for the school.
 We use texts from a range of reading schemes rather than follow a particular scheme as we believe this is the best way to ensure the texts we offer meet the needs of all pupils.
 Schemes we currently have in school include (not exclusively):

 - Tree Tops

 - Project X

-We also have a range of digital reading resources and interventions in school including Reading Plus, Lexis and Nessy.
+We also have a range of digital reading resources and interventions in school including Reading Plus, Teach Monster and Nessy.